7 Must-Haves the Smart Bride Has on Hand

 1. Dependable Pumps

 Yes, high heels can make you look taller, thinner, and more stylish, but you need to keep your comfort in mind.
 It’s not practical (or safe!) to spend hours standing and walking on five-inch heels, so you need to have a pair of flats available.
-Also, every bride should consider equipping her heels with insoles, as will take some of the sting out of standing in heels and enduring a day taking pictures.
+Also, every bride should consider equipping her heels with insoles, as will take some of the stings out of standing in heels and enduring a day taking pictures.

 Picture spending your entire reception in heels; this is torture for your poor feet.
 You want to have a good time at your wedding, so whenever you feel your feet hurt from your heels, switch to flats.
+See our post on beach weddings here.

 2. Emergency makeup